This article was written by Maxwell Kates

 The Mets came right back from the disappointment and won the next day on Jon Matlack’s two-hit shutout.
 The Mets took Game Three at Shea despite a nasty brouhaha between Rose and Bud Harrelson.
 Seaver, along with Mays, Berra, Cleon Jones, and Rusty Staub, went out to left field to restore order after fans at Shea pelted Rose in left field with everything from paper cups to a whiskey bottle.
 The Mets won the game, but Rose exacted some revenge by homering to win Game Four in 12 innings.
 The stage was set for a Seaver-Billingham rematch in the finale.

-In the first inning of Game Five, Ed Kranepool drove in two runs with a bases-loaded double.
+In the first inning of Game Five, Ed Kranepool drove in two runs with a bases-loaded single.
 The Reds struck back as Driessen brought in Morgan in the third inning, while Rose crossed home plate to tie the game on a single by Perez in the fifth.
 Then the Mets blew it open with four runs in the home fifth to chase Billingham, and who better to drive in the go-ahead run than the Say-Hey Kid.
 Having already said “goodbye to America” at his retirement game, the 42-year-old Willie Mays, batting for Kranepool, collected a bases-loaded single to score Felix Millan.
 Seaver led off the sixth inning with a double and scored on a Cleon Jones single to give the Mets a 7-2 lead.
 McGraw relieved Seaver and got the last two outs and then ran for his life as fans stormed the field.

 Amid banners that proclaimed “Rose is a Weed” and “This Rose Smells,” the series marked an acrimonious victory over the otherwise superior Reds.
 Charley Hustle compared the Mets and their fans to a flock of zoo animals, while manager Sparky Anderson expressed his dismay at their riotous celebration: “I can’t believe this could happen in this country, but then I’m not sure New York is part of this country.”26 In spite of geography, and against all probability, the Mets were returning to the World Series for the second time in five years.